-Crystalfontz Cable Description (Continued) All cables are RoHS compliant WR-PWR-Y25 ~11 inches WR-PWR-Y25 Connect cable's 16-pin female connector to CFA-RS232's J2 connector.
-Connect cable's male connector directly to bost's ATX power supply.
-Or connect cable's 4 separate female connectors to the 4 pins on solete CFA635+SCAB, the CFA735+ CFA-FBSCAB (FB System Cooling Accessory Board) has no ATX and through the CFA-FBSCAB.
-ATX control is available using the H1 connector on the CFA735.
-CFA-FBSCAB (FB System Cooling Accessory Board) xxx-KT does not supply power to the CFA-FBSCAB.
-The CFA-FBSCAB requires external power, typically 3.5-inch floppy drive power connector.
-WR-PWR-Y12 ~13.3 inches 4-pin hard drive to floppy connector and hard drive splitter power cable.
+Description of Cables for CFA735-xxx-KR (Continued) All cables are RoHS compliant 4-pin hard drive to floppy connector and hard drive splitter power cable.
 Power to CFA-FBSCAB.
 Requires +5v and +12v for fans.
-WR-EXT-Y37 ~18 inches Connect cable's 4-pin male connector to the CFA735's connector labeled CFA-FBSCAB.
+Connect cable's 4-pin male connector to the CFA735's connector labeled CFA-FBSCAB.
 Connect cable's 4-pin female connector to the CFA-FBSCAB.
 The connector on the CFA-FBSCAB has the top left pin labeled Rx2.
-WR-FAN-X01 ~16 inches Connect up to four cables to connect up to four fans.
+Connect up to four cables to connect up to four fans.
 Connect cable's 3-pin male connector to CFA-FBSCAB's connectors labeled FAN1, FAN2, FAN3, or FAN4.
 Connect cable's 3-pin female connector to a fan's connector.
 (Fans are not sold by Crystalfontz.)

-WR-DOW-Y17 ~12 inches + ~12 inches between connectors Connect ("daisy chain") up to sixteen of these DOW (Dallas One-Wire) DS18B20 temperature sensor cables to one CFA-FBSCAB.
-Connect the cable's 3-pin female connector to the CFA-FBSCAB's connector labeled J_DOW.
+Connect ("daisy-chain") up to 16 DOW (Dallas 1-Wire) DS18B20 temperature sensor cables to one

+J\DOW.
 If desired, connect the cable's 3-pin male connector to an additional temperature sensor.